mattlewis92/angular-bootstrap-calendar/README.md

 ### Prepare your environment
 * Install [Node.js](http://nodejs.org/) and NPM (should come with)
-* Install global dev dependencies: `npm install -g gulp`
 * Install local dev dependencies: `npm install` while current directory is this repo

 ### Development server
-Run `gulp watch` to start a development server on port 8000 with livereload.
+Run `npm run watch` to start a development server on port 8000 with auto reload.

 ### Testing
-Run `gulp test:src` to run tests once or `test:watch` to continually run tests (this is automatic when you run `gulp watch`).
+Run `npm run test:min` to run tests once or `npm run test:watch` to continually run tests (this is automatic when you start `npm run watch`).

 ### Build
-Run `gulp build` to build the project files in the dist folder
+Run `npm run build` to build the project files in the dist folder

 ## License